pfeghali/CS165B-FinalPrep/README.md

 I quite like this image:
 ![Image of Model Tree](./grading_tree.PNG)
 ### Geometric Models
 Geometric models are constructed in the instance space, using hyperplanes or other geometric methods.
-Common geometric models are linear classifiers and SMVs.
+Common geometric models are linear classifiers and SVMs.

 ### Probablistic Models
 A probabilistic model is one which outputs a targer variable representing the likeihood that an input x maps to class y.
 More generally, it is any model which utilizes the input feature space to find probabilities, rather than a specific decision.
 These can easily be mapped to classification problems, for example, as one can simply argmax(:) the outputs of a k-class-probability model.